webcoyote/mcp-server-motherduck/README.md

 ## Features

-- **Hybrid execution**: query data from local DuckDB or cloud-based MotherDuck databases
+- **Hybrid execution**: query data from local DuckDB or/and cloud-based MotherDuck databases
 - **Cloud storage integration**: access data stored in Amazon S3 or other cloud storage thanks to MotherDuck's integrations
 - **Data sharing**: create and share databases
 - **SQL analytics**: use DuckDB's SQL dialect to query any size of data directly from your AI Assistant or IDE